s-adhwa/AI-Based-Sentiment-Analysis-Amazon-Reviews/README.md

 ## Results

-The results show that transformer-based models performed better than traditional machine learning and deep learning models.
-RoBERTa achieved the best performance among the models tested.
-The visualizations also show that Negative reviews were the largest sentiment class in the dataset.
+Model evaluation results show a clear advantage of transformer-based approaches over both traditional machine learning and deep learning methods.
+RoBERTa consistently produced the strongest performance among all tested models.
+In addition, the dataset distribution highlights that negative reviews dominate the data, indicating that dissatisfaction is more prevalent compared to other sentiment categories.

-## Aspect-Based Sentiment Analysis

-Aspect-Based Sentiment Analysis was used to identify customer opinions based on specific aspects such as Customer Service, Delivery, Packaging, Price / Value and Product Quality.
-The ABSA results showed that Customer Service, Delivery and Price / Value received many negative mentions.

 ## Note on Model Files